LEAD - Practitioner Residency

 For facilitators, educators, and creative leaders who want to lead with impact, empathy, and embodied creativity.

 Lead is a two-day residency designed for practitioners working in education, community and participatory arts.
-Rooted in Gecko’s Total Theatre methodology, it offers practical tools and inspiration for leading dynamic, inclusive spaces that centre physical expression and emotional connection.
+Rooted in Gecko’s physical theatre methodology, it offers practical tools and inspiration for leading dynamic, inclusive spaces that centre physical expression and emotional connection.

 WHO IS IT FOR?